canhorn/EventHorizon.Blazor.TypeScript.Interop.Generator/Sample/README.md

 dotnet run
 ~~~

-## Blazor Interop

-The EventHorizon.Blazor.Interop project includes a common set of JSRuntime interop patterns, these patterns help with common functionality that is needed by the generated project to access the JavaScript .

 ## Website Example

 The EventHorizon.Blazor.BabylonJS project is a ASP.NET Core Blazor WASM (client side) project, the website uses the generated BabylonJS project to show of creating a BabylonJS Scene using just C# on a Razor page.